yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 big standard libraries; if you wanted to do anything beyond the basics, you had to write it yourself or import a third-party implementation.

-The "batteries included" philosophy for standard libraries has become common because it offers a lot of benefits:
+The "batteries included" philosophy for standard libraries has become common because it has a lot of benefits:

 1. It's easier to get started in the language- no need to find, evaluate, and import third-party